 The park covers 413 kilometers of forest-land, dominated with plants and few wild animals which together form a natural habitat that is tourist attractive by itself.
 The park’s scenery is as comparable to the Biblical Garden of Eden, as most visitors there say.

 Added to its natural attractions and uniqueness, Kitulo Plateau is the natural resting site for intercontinental migrating birds during periods of the year on their way to Europe.
+It is only in this park where migrating Storks rest while flying from Cape Town in South Africa to Northern Europe.

 European White Storks and other species of Storks from Scandinavian countries via West Africa migrate to brood inside Kitulo Plateau on their way, flying across the European and African continents every year.
 These big, attractive birds stop in this park for some months and later continue with their long journey across the continent.